-Being recognised by the World Economic Forum as a Young Global Leader is not easy.
+Being recognized by the World Economic Forum as a Young Global Leader is not easy.
 And neither was it building the ‘new currency’ as admitted by Peter Thiel, the co-founder of PayPal.
-Managing funds right from $700 million as president of Clarium to $2 billion as a managing partner of FoundersFund, Peter’s adrenaline has always come from informal innovation focused startups and mentoring them.
-He is also known for being the first outside investor in Facebook.
-Presently, he presently is an investor and co-founder of successful investment and hedge fund management firms like Clarium Capital Management, Valar Ventures, Mithril Capital Management and FoundersFund.
+Managing funds right from $700 million as president of Clarium to $2 billion as a managing partner of FoundersFund, Peter’s adrenaline has always come from informal innovation-focused startups and mentoring them.
+He is also known for being the first outside investor in Facebook, Inc. Presently, he presently is an investor and co-founder of successful investment and hedge funds management firms like Clarium Capital Management, Valar Ventures, Mithril Capital Management, and FoundersFund.
 Peter sold PayPal to eBay for $1.5 billion in 2002.

-On his 51 birth anniversary, we bring a few interesting yet less known facts about Peter Thiel.
+On his 54th birthday, we bring a few interesting yet less known facts about Peter Thiel.

 Name: Peter Andreas Thiel

 Net Worth: $3.7 Billion (As of October 2021)

 Bullish about Silicon Valley being the torch-bearer of American success for years to come, Peter cares less for the education than the impact to the society, the startup founders can bring about through their offering.
 Branded as a contrarian who likes bashing brands and companies, he does see monopolies like Google driving success more than incremental improvement in building technology companies like Microsoft.